Topology-Powered Observability Myths Debunked

-With Cross-Domain Topology, you have all the pieces of your IT environment in one place so you can reduce the time it takes to identify and remediate a problem.
+With topology-powered observability, you have all the pieces of your IT environment in one place so you can reduce the time it takes to identify and remediate a problem.

-Myth 3: A Cross-Domain Topology Platform Is Expensive and for Large IT Systems Only
+Myth 3: A Topology-Powered Observability Platform Is Expensive and for Large IT Systems Only

 If this functionality sounds too good to be true, you may be thinking that it’s out of reach for your business.
 We can bust that myth, too.

-The capabilities of leading Relationship-Based Observability solutions are available to any organization, large or small.
-Leading solutions are driven by a unique 4T Data Model.
-These solutions merge Topology, Telemetry, Tracing, and Time capabilities to help businesses model the configuration of what is going on in any IT system, regardless of size.
+The capabilities of leading topology-powered observability solutions are available to any organization, large or small.
+StackState's solution is driven by a unique 4T Data Model.
+The 4T Data Model merges Topology, Telemetry, Tracing and Time capabilities to help businesses model the configuration of what is going on in any IT system, regardless of size.

-This provides businesses of any size with the ability to capture each millisecond of change so you can prevent IT problems quickly.
+This provides businesses of any size with the ability to capture each millisecond of change so you can prevent or fix IT problems quickly.

 Blurring the Lines Between Myth and Reality

 Myths, you say?
 Bigfoot and the Loch Ness Monster are myths (sorry, Nessie).
-In the case of Cross-Domain Topology and Relationship-Based Observability, this isn’t just lore.
+In the case of topology-powered observability, this isn’t just lore.

 Getting unified insights into the entire IT environment is often a problem businesses struggle with, and StackState has the solution.
 StackState gives you the tools to resolve incidents quickly and before they have a chance to impact your business.

-Get in touch with us today to learn more about Cross-Domain Topology and how these solutions can simplify the way you manage your IT incidents.
+Get in touch with us today to learn more about topology-powered observability and how such a solution can simplify the way you manage your IT incidents.